OscarBennich/windows-terminal-setup-how-to/README.md

 ## 1 - Configure `Windows Terminal`
 - Open up Windows Terminal
 - Go to Settings
+- Click "Open JSON file" in the lower left corner
+- Replace the contents of that file with the contents of [terminal-settings.json](/terminal-settings.json)
+- Save the file

+OR

+- Follow the steps below to set it up yourself

 ### 1.1 - Set PowerShell as the default profile
 - Go to Startup